Lickhill/WORDLEgame-JAVA/README.md

 When you run the program, it will look like this:

-WELCOME TO THIS GAME OF WORDLE
+-WELCOME TO THIS GAME OF WORDLE
-YOU WILL BE GIVEN 5 CHANCES TO GUESS A 5 LETTER WORD Enter your guesses below:
+-YOU WILL BE GIVEN 5 CHANCES TO GUESS A 5 LETTER WORD -Enter your guesses below:
-Guess #1: hello
+-Guess #1: hello
-Output: h e l l o
+-Output: h e l l o
-Irrelevant Letters: /h/ /l/ /o/
+-Irrelevant Letters: /h/ /l/ /o/
-Guess #2: world
+-Guess #2: world
-Output: w |o| r l d
+-Output: w |o| r l d
-Irrelevant Letters: /r/ /l/ /d/
+-Irrelevant Letters: /r/ /l/ /d/

 ## Troubleshooting